 Union Oil and the federal government had two immediate objectives – first, the spill had to be stopped, and second, the oil that was already spreading needed contained and collected.
 Oil and water do not mix, and under ideal circumstances, the oil remains on top of the water for easy retrieval.
 Within an ocean environment, however, winds, currents, and waves force the two substances to interact, making it much more difficult to isolate the oil.

 To make matters worse, Union Oil lacked the necessary equipment and workforce to handle such a disaster, while the federal government had always relied on the oil industry to manage offshore drilling with minimal oversight on its part.
-Since the drilling platform was one of the first constructed along the Pacific shoreline, Union Oil came up empty when it tried to find assistance in California, eventually turning to Gulf States like Texas and Louisiana instead.
+Since the drilling platform was one of the first constructed along the Pacific shoreline, Union Oil came up empty when it tried to find assistance in California, eventually turning to Gulf States like Texas and Louisiana.
 This resulted in even more delays as both equipment and skilled workers had to be transported to the West Coast.

-Although the oil hadn’t reached the shore, it wasn’t long before dead and dying oil-soaked birds began appearing on the Santa Barbara beach.
+Although the oil didn’t immediately reach the shore, it wasn’t long before dead and dying oil-soaked birds began appearing on the Santa Barbara beach.
 Fearing a media frenzy, Union Oil immediately opened a rehabilitation center to rescue and clean the birds, while the Child’s Estate Zoo provided a contingent of volunteers to assist.
 As the spill continued and got closer to the beaches, the national media coverage began to escalate.
 With dead birds on the sand, the winds changing direction and a storm on the horizon, television networks now had the visuals needed to effectively transmit the growing disaster coast-to-coast.

 If the gauge dropped into the well after its initial blowout was dislodged, mud could then be pumped into the hole to equilibrate the oil pressure and stop the leakage from the fissures.
 It took six full days for the gauge to finally be removed, and by day seven, 165,000 gallons of mud had been pumped into the hole, slowing the leaking oil but not stopping it.
 It wasn’t until day ten of the crisis – after pumping another thirteen thousand barrels of mud into the well – that the leakage finally subsided.
 Cement was then poured on top of the mud, permanently sealing the well and ending the immediate danger.